ribaricplusplus/wnftd/README.md

 npm run start
 ```

+You should be able to access the site on `localhost:8888` and the plugin will be installed.
+See user documentation in `docs/` for usage instructions.

+## Automated testing

+- `phpunit/` - Unit tests
+- `specs/` - E2E tests

+Commands for running tests:

+- `npm run test:php` PHP unit tests
+- `npm run test:e2e` E2E tests
+- `npm run test:php:api` PHP unit tests that do remote API requests instead of using stubs.
+Listing an Ethereum node URL is required.
+See [Remote API testing](#remote-api-testing).

+### Remote API testing

+In order for Remote API tests to work, you need to be able to communicate to an Ethereum node and have its URL.
+You could use a service like [Alchemy](https://www.alchemy.com/) to set this up.

+Then, rename `secrets.php.example` to `secrets.php` and fill in the `eth_api_url` value.
+Now it should be possible to run remote API tests.

+## Other commands

 Generate zip

 ```
 ./scripts/helper.js zip
 ```

-Note that this repository uses a fork of `@wordpress/env` so that the GMP module can be enabled.

-## Testing

-PHPUnit tests do not use the [wp-phpunit](https://github.com/wp-phpunit/wp-phpunit/tree/master) package.
-Instead, the testing framework is copied from WordPress directly into `wp-phpunit` directory.
-This will need manual updating.

-## Tests

-- `npm run test:php` PHP unit tests
-- `npm run test:php:api` PHP unit tests that do remote API requests instead of using stubs
-- `npm run test:e2e` E2E tests